 Sharing her future plans, Harold said she hopes to attend Mizzou and study broadcast journalism.

 Additional cast members are Chris Ruhr, Jordan Schafer, Briar Douglas, Kurtis Lipp, Duane Jones, Taylor Sharkey, Mark Ruhr, Markell Strickland, Mikel Crump, Cortez Emerson, Evan White, Sarah Bean, Clair Eaton, Ellie Allen, Heather Frantz, Erin Sublette, Trennity Roland, Ashley Cummins, Kailea Griffen, Richy Rodgers, Mikayla Murphy, Julie Colborn, Paige Cummins, Candice Howe, Morgan Downing, Anea Elder and Elizabeth Gilbert.

-Page 2 of 2 - Additional dancers and singers are Jill Bowen, Taylor Bramblett, Clair Doyle, Chelisa Deere, Kylie Dickerson, Chris Kotlin, Mackenzie Lane, Marissa Todd, Dakota Weise, Shelby McAfee, Pariesha Scott, Jonathan Borgmeyer, Nathan Hammock and Sean Hellems.
+Additional dancers and singers are Jill Bowen, Taylor Bramblett, Clair Doyle, Chelisa Deere, Kylie Dickerson, Chris Kotlin, Mackenzie Lane, Marissa Todd, Dakota Weise, Shelby McAfee, Pariesha Scott, Jonathan Borgmeyer, Nathan Hammock and Sean Hellems.